julianeon/cronos/README.md

 From the default template, I removed OwnerTransferred and OwnerDeployed as events from subgraph.yaml, as entities in schema.graphql, and from the AssemblyScript file in src/cro-token.ts.

-At one point I also introduced an entity called Info, which is defined as an entity in [schema.graphql](schema.graphql) and shows the strings it returns in [src/cro-token.ts](src/cro-token.ts).
-This entity has been removed because it wasn't sufficiently useful, but can still be seen in the commit history.
+At one point I also introduced an entity called Info into [schema.graphql](schema.graphql).
+This entity has now been removed because it wasn't sufficiently useful, but it can still be seen in the commit history.

 ## Example Queries